Contempt of court: In use today

 Contempt of court is essentially seen as a form of disturbance that may impede the functioning of the court.
 The judge may impose fines and/or jail time upon any person committing contempt of court.
-The person is usually let out upon his or her agreement to fulfill the wishes of the court.
+The person is usually let out upon an agreement to fulfill the wishes of the court.
 Civil contempt can involve acts of omission.
 The judge will make use of warnings in most situations that may lead to a person being charged with contempt if the warnings are ignored.
 It is relatively rare that a person is charged for contempt without first receiving at least one warning from the judge.
 Constructive contempt, also called consequential contempt, is when a person fails to fulfill the will of the court as it applies to outside obligations of the person.
 In most cases, constructive contempt is considered to be in the realm of civil contempt due to its passive nature.

 Indirect contempt is something that is associated with civil and constructive contempt and involves a failure to follow court orders.
 Criminal contempt includes anything that could be considered a disturbance, such as repeatedly talking out of turn, bringing forth previously banned evidence, or harassment of any other party in the courtroom, including committing an assault against the defendant in a criminal case.
 There have been instances during murder trials that grieving family members of murder victims have attacked the defendants in courtrooms in plain view of judges, bailiffs, and jurors, leading to said family members to be charged with contempt.
-Direct contempt is an unacceptable act in the presence of the judge (in facie curiae), and generally begins with a warning, and may be accompanied by an immediate imposition of punishment.
+Direct contempt is an unacceptable act in the presence of the judge (in facie curiae), and generally begins with a warning; it may be accompanied by the immediate imposition of a punishment.